+This publication is the 1st to target the African origins of human language.
+It explores the origins of language and tradition 250,000-150,000 years in the past whilst sleek people advanced in Africa. students from world wide tackle the fossil, genetic, and archaeological proof and seriously research the methods it's been interpreted.

 This booklet is the 1st to target the African origins of human language.
-It explores the origins of language and tradition 250,000-150,000 years in the past while sleek people developed in Africa. students from all over the world deal with the fossil, genetic, and archaeological proof and seriously learn the methods it's been interpreted.
+It explores the origins of language and tradition 250,000-150,000 years in the past whilst sleek people developed in Africa. students from all over the world handle the fossil, genetic, and archaeological proof and seriously learn the methods it's been interpreted.

-This ebook is the 1st to target the African origins of human language.
-It explores the origins of language and tradition 250,000-150,000 years in the past whilst sleek people developed in Africa. students from world wide handle the fossil, genetic, and archaeological facts and seriously research the methods it's been interpreted.

-This is often the 1st complete account of the making of John Jamieson's Etymological Dictionary of the Scottish Language.
+This can be the 1st complete account of the making of John Jamieson's Etymological Dictionary of the Scottish Language.
 The dictionary used to be released in volumes in 1808, with a two-volume complement following in 1825.
-Lists of Scots phrases have been compiled ahead of, yet Jamieson's was once the 1st entire dictionary of the language.
+Lists of Scots phrases have been compiled earlier than, yet Jamieson's used to be the 1st entire dictionary of the language.

 - Variety in Written English: Texts in Society/Societies in Text

 - Interlingua - English Dictionary: A dictionary of the International Language

 - Frequency of Occurrence and Ease of Articulation of Sign Language Handshapes: The Taiwanese Example